-When you go to buy a ticket for a lottery like Powerball or Mega Millions, you need to decide whether you want to pick your own numbers or use Quick Pick to let the computer randomly pick for you.
-But which choice is better?
-Are you more likely to win the lottery if you choose one method over the other?
+When you buy a ticket for a lottery, like Powerball or Mega Millions, you have a choice to make.
+You need to decide whether to select your own numbers or use Quick Pick, which lets a computer randomly pick numbers for you.

 The Argument for Quick Picking Lottery Numbers